omidfarhang/omid.dev/content/posts/2008-11-14-johnny-cash.en.md

   </p>

   <p>
     By the age of five, J.R. was working in the cotton fields, singing along with his family as they worked.
-The family farm was flooded on at least one occasion, which later inspired him to write the song &#8220;Five Feet High and Rising&#8221;.
+The family farm was flooded on at least one occasion, which later inspired him to write the song “Five Feet High and Rising”.
 His family's economic and personal struggles during the Depression inspired many of his songs, especially those about other people facing similar difficulties.
   </p>

   <p>